 Now that you know some of the key differences between the two, you might be wondering, “Which is better: SEO or PPC?”
 In short, there’s no simple answer.
 But we’ll outline some situations fit for SEO and some in which PPC works well.

 Which is better: SEO or PPC?

-SEO and PPC each work best with different goals.
+SEO and PPC, also known as SEO and SEM, each work best with different goals.
 SEO is better for long-term strategies, while PPC is better for short-term results and speed.

 When to use SEO

 Both strategies have distinct benefits, but some scenarios in which you might want to use SEO vs. SEM include:

 - Building brand trust: Google wants to rank the most authoritative and valuable sites first, so creating SEO content helps build your site’s credibility.
 The more users see you at the top of the results, the more they’ll think of you as a subject matter expert.

 - Generating long-term ROI: While SEO requires the expertise to create a quality site and SEO-friendly content, this strategy doesn’t entail paying for every click.
 Once your site is up and running, you’ll see substantial ROI.

 - Scaling your keyword reach: You can also scale the number of keywords for which you rank more cost-effectively than you could with PPC.
 You’ll need to generate strong content for each new keyword, but you won’t have to pay for each new ad click.

 - Ranking for keywords with high CPC: Some keywords have an incredibly high cost-per-click (CPC), even over $100.
 With SEO, you can still reach the first page of the search results for those keywords without paying a high CPC.